Curriculum – History

 • 25 mark essay question (Russia)

-Achieving outstanding outcomes in History – knowing and remembering even more than what is expected in a grammar school A level curriculum
+Achieving outstanding outcomes in History knowing and remembering even more that what is expected of a grammar school KS5 curriculum.

 • recall, select and deploy accurate, relevant and precise historical knowledge appropriately with arguments that are well organised and communicated with clarity